-(ii) The magnitude of the need for the services to be provided or the activities to be carried out by the proposed project.
+(ii) The magnitude of the need for the services to be provided or the activities to be carried out by the proposed project. (iii) The extent to a

-(iii) The extent to which specific gaps or weaknesses in services, infrastructure, or opportunities have been identified and will be addressed by the proposed project, including the nature and magnitude of those gaps or weaknesses.

-(b) Significance (up to 15 points).

-(1) The Secretary considers the significance of the proposed project.

-(2) In determining the significance of the proposed project, the Secretary considers the following factors:

-(i) The extent to which the proposed project is likely to build local capacity to provide, improve, or expand services that address the needs of the target population.

-(ii) The likely utility of the products (such as information, materials, processes, or techniques) that will result from the proposed project, including the potential for their being used effectively in a variety of other settings.

-(iii) The potential replicability of the proposed project or strategies, including, as appropriate, the potential for implementation in a variety of settings.

-(c) Quality of the project design (up to 20 points).

-(1) The Secretary considers the quality of the design of the proposed project.

-(2) In determining the quality of the design of the proposed project, the Secretary considers the following factors:

-(i) The extent to which the design of the proposed project is appropriate to, and will successfully address, the needs of the target population or other identified needs.

-(ii) The extent to which the design of the proposed project includes a thorough, high-quality review of the relevant literature, a high-quality plan for project implementation, and the use of appropriate methodological tools to ensure successful achievement of project objectives.
+- (iii) The extent to which specific gaps or weaknesses in services, infrastructure, or opportunities have been identified and will be addressed by the proposed project, including the nature and magnitude of those gaps or weaknesses. - (b) Quality of the project design (up to 20 points). - (1) The Secretary considers the quality of the design of the proposed project - (2) In determining the quality of the design of the proposed project, the Secretary considers the following feature: - (i) The extent to which the design of the proposed project is appropriate to, and will successfully address, the needs of the target population or other identified needs. - (ii) The extent to which the design of the proposed project includes a thorough, high-quality review of the relevant literature, a high-quality plan for project implementation, and the use of appropriate methodological tools to ensure successful achievement of project objectives.